 The Royals even seemed to welcome her with open arms and threw another beautiful royal wedding for them.
 By Meghan’s own admission – the Queen gifted her a pearl necklace and earring set.
 Which to me is a very sweet and welcoming gesture.

 Some cocked an eyebrow about the wedding guest list.
 Only one member of her family (Mom) was there.
-We all know about the rift between Meghan and her Dad & Sister.
+We all know about the rift between Meghan and her Dad and sister.
 So strike them off the list.
 But not one cousin, godparent, or a longtime friend of Meghan’s was in attendance.
 Yet, every A-lister in Hollywood was there.
 Certainly begs a few questions:

 - Does Meghan have problems maintaining relationships?